Most content marketing experts will tell you that content curation is a core part of their content marketing strategy.

-Additionally, it’s time consuming and resource intensive to always be creating and sharing your own content.
-Content curation helps split the balance.
+Additionally, it’s time consuming and resource intensive to always be creating and promoting your own fresh content.
+Curating content is a great way to split the balance, and helps you share valuable content as part of your content strategy

-To help you wade through the waters, we took a look at all the available tools on the market and outline the best ones available right now.
+To help you wade through the waters, we took a look at the available tools on the market for curating content, and outline the best ones.

 One of the trickiest things about content creation is the process of continually coming up with new original ideas.
 Over time it becomes all too easy to rehash content you’ve used before, but your readership will soon recognize that’s what is going on.